4th Conference on Prolonging Working Life, 15-16 April 2027 Helsinki

 Background

 This conference continues the series initiated by the PEROSH project “Prolonging Working Life” in 2018.
 The first conference was organized by the National Research Centre for the Working Environment (NFA) in Copenhagen in 2020.
-The PEROSH project aimes to identify both push and stay factors influencing the labour market participation of older workers across different European countries.
+The PEROSH project aims to identify both push and stay factors influencing the labour market participation of older workers across different European countries.

 Today, the scope of the conference has broadened, and the themes of the Helsinki Conference also include the position of young people in working life as well as the impact of demographic changes on working life.